|Decorations||1 VC; 1 DSO, 1 bar; 1 OBE; 16 MC, 2 bars; 16 DCM; 122 MM, 5 bars; 8 MSM; 25 MID; 8 foreign awards|

 Early in 1917, the battalion participated in the advance that followed the German retreat to the Hindenburg Line.
 On 2 April it attacked at Noreuil, a village which had been fortified to delay the Australian advance.
 Later in the year, the focus of the AIF's operations moved to the Ypres sector in Belgium.
 There the battalion fought in the battle of Messines between 7 and 12 June and the battle of Polygon Wood between 26 and 27 September.
 Another winter of trench routine followed.

 With the collapse of Russia in October 1917, a major German offensive on the Western Front was expected in early 1918.
 This occurred in France in late March and the 4th Division moved to defend positions around Dernancourt on the River Ancre.
 The 51st Battalion assisted in the repulse of a large German attack on 5 April, launching a critical counter-attack late in the day.
-The German threat remained until late April, and in the early hours of ANZAC Day 1918 the 51st participated in the now legendary attack to dislodge the enemy from Villers-Bretonneux.
+The German threat remained until late April, and just after 10pm on 24 April 1918, ANZAC Day eve, the 51st began their advance in the now legendary attack to dislodge the enemy from Villers-Bretonneux.